FTLam11/fronk-tolks/README.md

    be **no freestyling** here.

 If we can't quickly answer these, we have poorly written tests.
-This likely means we must waste time/money reading and debugging tests when things fail.
+This likely means we must waste time/money reading and debugging tests while developing and when things fail.

 ### Test Hierarchy